Inspection-Guided Randomization: A Flexible and Transparent Restricted Randomization Framework for Better Experimental Design: Introduction

 More broadly, the core task in experimental design is to set up the study such that it generates a trustworthy answer to the study's motivating causal question.
 We introduce \textbf{Inspection-Guided Randomization} (IGR), a flexible and transparent framework for restricted randomization in which the study analyst \textit{inspects} the desirability of candidate randomization allocations, then constrains the candidate space to produce less biased and more precise estimates of the target estimand.
 The flexibility in IGR exists along two fronts.
 First, IGR permits targeting diverse design desiderata beyond those that relate to balance, thus expanding the scope of use cases for restricted randomization.
 Second, IGR incorporates a checkpoint that encourages the study analyst to carefully evaluate, and potentially adapt, the construction of the restricted assignment mechanism.
 IGR promotes transparency by enforcing that the set of acceptable treatment allocations be pre-registered in the trial protocol prior to running the study.

 This work is organized as follows.
 In Section \ref{sec:rel}, we review prior work in restricted randomization and experimental design, then highlight the contributions we make through IGR.
-In Section \ref{sec:igr}, we present each step of the IGR framework in detail.
-In Section \ref{sec:vignette}, we use illustrative vignettes with simulations to show how IGR can be applied to the design of group formation experiments and experiments with interference.
-In Section \ref{sec:disc}, we summarize the benefits of using IGR and propose directions for future work.
+In Section \ref{sec:igr}, we introduce notation and an overview of the IGR framework.
+In Section \ref{sec:igr-detail}, we walk through each step of IGR in detail and use a simulation to illustrate how it can be applied to the design of an experiment with interference.
+In Sections \ref{sec:igr-analysis}-\ref{sec:igr-effect-estimates}, we discuss analysis and inference for IGR-designed experiments and show how IGR can improve effect estimates.
+We conclude in Section \ref{sec:disc} with a summary of the benefits of using IGR and directions for future work.